Doctor of Education in the Field of Special Education

 Summer - Rolling admissions (January 15 to be considered for merit-based tuition support) | |

-Standardized test scores: | Either the GRE general test (institutional code 5246) or the Miller Analogies Test (institutional code 1047) is required.
-This requirement is waived for applicants who already hold a doctoral degree conferred by an accredited institution of higher learning. |
+Standardized test scores: | Either the GRE general test (institutional code 5246) or the Miller Analogies Test (institutional code 1047) is optional. |

 Recommendations required: | Two (2) recommendations (preferably one from a faculty member and the other from a professional supervisor) |